openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 Make Sure Your Course Content is Understandable
 ***********************************************

 Make sure your course content is readable and understandable.
-EdX courses have a global and diverse audience, including learners whose native language is not the language in which you created your course, as well as learners who have a disability that affects reading, such as dyslexia or a visual impairment.
+Online courses often have a global and diverse audience, including learners whose native language is not the language in which you created your course, as well as learners who have a disability that affects reading, such as dyslexia or a visual impairment.